vlad-stefan-iacob/tema6_Vlad_Iacob/README.md

 4. The easter egg is when you double-click the copyright text, an image with an explosion will appear which have an animated effect similarly to an explosion.

-5. I have used Bootstrap and Flex to implement all the requirements.
+5. I have used also Bootstrap and Flex to implement all the requirements.